Azure/cortana-intelligence-price-optimization/README.md

 A parallel version of the price optimization algorithm is implemented on Spark.
 Utilizing `RDD.map()`, the independent price optimization problems for products in different competing group can be solved in parallel, reducing runtime.

 ## Solution Dashboard
-The snapshot below shows the Power BI dashboard that visualizes the results of demand forecasting and price optimization.
+The snapshot below shows the Power BI dashboard that visualizes the results of demand forecasting and price optimization solution.

 ![Dashboard](https://github.com/Azure/cortana-intelligence-price-optimization/blob/master/Manual%20Deployment%20Guide/Figures/PriceOptDashboard.png)